 - Relax in the natural hot springs at the foot of a volcano

-DAY 1: OPTIONAL GROUP FLIGHT DEPARTS FROM DALLAS, TX TO SAN JOSE
+DAY 1: OPTIONAL GROUP FLIGHT DEPARTS FROM MIAMI TO SAN JOSE

 DAYS 1 – 5: RINCON DE LA VIEJA